American Democracy Project

 About Us

-The American Democracy Project (ADP) at Jacksonville State University is a nonpolitical, cooperative effort by students, faculty, staff, and administrators to promote community involvement.
+The American Democracy Project (ADP) at Jacksonville State University is a nonpolitical, cooperative effort by students, faculty, staff, and administrators to promote civic engagement.
 People from all walks of life are encouraged to work together to further civic interactions, discussions, and service opportunities.
 There is already a multitude of service projects being performed all over our great campus, and we want to facilitate these interactions while raising awareness of important issues in the community.
 Getting involved in these projects will allow students and faculty to interact with one another while performing worthwhile service to build a responsible and informed society.

 To learn more about the American Democracy Project, and to inquire about opportunities to contribute, contact the ADP Director, Dr. Lori Owens, at ljowens@jsu.edu, or at 256-782-8269.